aquitania99/sydney-kids-activities/README.md

                    (activities.db)
 ```

 **Key principle**: each source is isolated in its own file.
 The pipeline just calls them and saves results.
 If one source breaks, the others still work.
-This is called the **Single Responsibility Principle** — each file has one job.
+This is called the **Single Responsibility Principle**, each file has one job.

 ---

 ## 3. Architecture Deep Dive — The Whys and Hows

 This section explains the architectural decisions behind the project.
-Not just *what* the code does, but *why it was designed this way* — and what would happen if you designed it differently.
+Not just *what* the code does, but *why it was designed this way* and what would happen if you designed it differently.

 ---